Travels to the French Southland

 Synopsis

-This is France, and yet nothing here resembles France: In the Southern Hemisphere, several days’ sail from any trace of urban life, adventurers make camp in these hostile yet fascinating lands.
-An ocean stretching as far as the eye can see, unstoppable winds; among penguins and marine mammals, a few scattered human shelters in the midst of immensity: such is the “French Southland”, now a haven for naturalists and ornithologists.
+Remote, and unlike anywhere else: In the Southern Hemisphere, several days’ sail from any trace of urban life, adventurers make camp in these hostile yet fascinating lands.
+An ocean stretching as far as the eye can see, unstoppable winds; among penguins and marine mammals, a few scattered human shelters in the midst of immensity—now a haven for naturalists and ornithologists.

-Bruno Fuligni has traveled to these remote territories: the Crozet, Kerguelen, Amsterdam, and Saint-Paul Islands, along with their sister islands, the Éparses Islands—Europa, Juan de Nova, Bassas da India, the Glorieuses, and Tromelin.
+Bruno Fuligni has traveled to these remote territories: the Crozet, Kerguelen, Amsterdam, and Saint-Paul Islands, along with their sister islands, the Éparses—Europa, Juan de Nova, Bassas da India, the Glorieuses, and Tromelin.
 Enchanted lands, whose archives he was the first to unveil.
-Set sail with him across time and oceans, to the French Southern and Antarctic Lands.
+Set sail with him across time and oceans, to these distant southern lands.